Ammar-sys/essentials/README.md

 # essentials
 Essentials the discord bot in development.
 Currently, this version is unstable and shouldn't be used.
-If you do want to use it, make sure to change the PostgreSQL login information and set the appropriate bot token in the essentials_token file.
-For any information you may join our discord https://discord.gg/Fh5gmXQ
+If you do want to use it, make sure to fill out the required data in the config.json file, this includes PostgreSQL database information aswell as a bot token.
+For any questions you may join our discord https://discord.gg/Fh5gmXQ

 # discord